chentyke/NotionIMG/README.md

 ## Notes

 - The image URLs from Notion are temporary and expire after a certain time
 - Make sure your Notion database has a "type" property that can be used to filter images

+## Features

+### Code Block Features
+- Syntax highlighting for various programming languages
+- One-click code copying
+  - Hover over any code block to reveal a "Copy" button in the top-right corner
+  - Click to copy the code to your clipboard
+  - Visual feedback confirms successful copy operation